-A short term loan may be available to purchase books and supplies for students expected to have an excessive wait between their determination of eligibility and the disbursement of aid.
+A short term loan may be available to purchase books and supplies for students, including Pell eligible students, expected to have an excessive wait between their determination of eligibility and the disbursement of aid.

 Enrollment in a program of study abroad approved for credit by Truman may be considered enrollment in Truman for purposes of applying for federal student financial aid.
 Additional information is available online here.

 The Return to Title IV policy is available online here.